openebs/openebs/contribute/design/1.x/cstor_cr_schema/apis.md

 	// DataRaidConfig is the raid group configuration for the given pool.
 	DataRaidGroups []RaidGroup `json:"dataRaidGroups"`

-	// WriteCacheGroups is the write cache given pool.
+	// WriteCacheGroups is the write cache for the given pool.
 	WriteCacheGroups []RaidGroup `json:"writeCacheGroups"`

-	// PoolConfig is the default pool config that applies to the
+	// PoolConfig is the pool config that applies to the
 	// pool on node.
 	PoolConfig PoolConfig `json:"poolConfig"`
 }